 If you wish to be involved in any of the projects (or have an idea of your own) please contact Richard via contact us

-Sittingbourne War Memorials Project
+- Sittingbourne War Memorials Project

-Sittingbourne War Memorials Project – the research into 3000+ names commemorated locally on the war memorials of 27 parishes.
+The research into 3,000+ names commemorated locally on the war memorials of 27 parishes.
 In scope are:

 Bapchild, Bobbing, Borden, Bredgar, Doddington, Faversham, Frinsted, Hartlip, Iwade, Kingsdown, Lower Halstow, Lynsted, Milton Regis, Milstead, Murston, Newington, Newnham, Norton Buckland and Stone, Rainham, Rodmersham, Sheppey, Sittingbourne, Stockbury, Teynham, Tonge, Tunstall , and Upchurch.

 Each name continues to be investigated to tell their personal stories.

 This project will include a Walk of Reflection in the summer of 2019.